Unveiling the Black Box: A Multi-Layer Framework for Explaining Reinforcement Learning-Based Cyber Agents: Experimental Evaluation

 In this setup, we track how action preferences evolve over training, revealing shifts in tactical focus.
 We compute state-aggregated Q-values per action across episodes to visualise which actions the agent increasingly favours as it learns.

 \textit{\textbf{Results.}} We trained the attacker for 40 episodes (400 iterations), logging Q-values for all visited state-action pairs.
-Figure \ref{fig:PL1_actions} shows Q-value distributions per action at different training stages across environments, with Tables \ref{tab:action_ladder} and \ref{tab:abstract-actions} defining the mapping from action indices to semantic descriptions for the Chain and CTF environments, respectively.
+Figure \ref{fig:PL1_actions} shows Q-value distributions per action at different training stages across environments, with Tables \ref{tab:action_ladder} and \ref{tab:abstract-actions} defining the mapping from action indices to semantic descriptions for the Chain and CTF environments, respectively. { The mapping between action indices and their semantic descriptions is not manually constructed.
+Each action index corresponds directly to a predefined action in the CyberBattleSim environment, and its semantic label (e.g., \texttt{remote(ProbeLinux)}, \texttt{connect(GIT)}) is automatically retrieved from the environment’s action space specification.
+The Tables \ref{tab:action_ladder} and \ref{tab:abstract-actions} are included to further explain the meaning of each action and support easier understanding of the results. }

 In early episodes, Q-values are relatively low and undifferentiated, indicating limited experience and high uncertainty.
 As training progresses, a preference hierarchy emerges: a small number of actions become consistently favored, with one action (highlighted in red) attaining the highest mean Q-value across states, indicating stronger expected long-term value.

 \textbf{Learning Trajectories by Environment:} \begin{itemize}[leftmargin=0pt,label=\textbullet] \item {\textbf{CTF (Figure \ref{fig:PL1_actions}(a), \ref{fig:PL1_actions}(b)):} A clear pattern emerges where several actions, including \texttt{ICMP ping}, \texttt{Attempt sudo privilege escalation}, \texttt{Connect to Git service}, \texttt{RDP connection with cached creds}, and \texttt{Crack KeepPassX vault (Linux)} (action 3, 5, 10, 12, 15), consistently receive negative Q-values.
 This suggests these options are ineffective or yield poor long-term value under the current reward and exploration strategy.
 Moreover, the agent converges on \texttt{remote(ProbeLinux)} (action 6) as its highest-valued action by episode 25, indicating a deliberate pivot toward OS fingerprinting and reconnaissance.
 This reflects an interpretable, interpretable shift toward information-gathering tactics even in smaller environments.}